 Top 20 Best Bonsai

-The ginkgo bonsai gets even more gorgeous as it broadens out over time with its fan shaped leaves.
+The ginkgo bonsai gets even more gorgeous as it broadens out over time with its fan-shaped leaves.
 Originating in China, the ginkgo is a living fossil dating back 270 million years and some ginkgo trees in China are 130ft tall and 4,000 years old!
 They are very robust (can be grown in many places and handle polluted atmospheres).
-Fun fact: six famous ginkgo trees survived the atomic bomb in Hiroshima in 1945, placed just 2km away from explosion’s core.
+Fun fact: six famous ginkgo trees survived the atomic bomb in Hiroshima in 1945, placed just 2km away from the explosion’s core.
 Remember to keep your ginkgo bonsai outside!
-The leaves of the ginkgo turn brightly yellow in autumn before they fall.
+The leaves of the ginkgo turn bright yellow in autumn before they fall.

 Japanese Winterberry Bonsai